aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-chart-to-pdf/_index.md

 ---
-title: "Aspose.Cells Cloud Web API - Convert Local Excel Chart to a PDF file - Free Online Tool"
+title: "Aspose.Cells Cloud Web API – Convert a Local Excel Chart to a PDF File – Free Online Tool"
 second_title: "Document"
-ArticleTitle: "How to Convert the Local Spreadsheet Chart to a PDF file: Step-by-Step Guide"
+ArticleTitle: "How to Convert a Local Spreadsheet Chart to a PDF File: Step‑by‑Step Guide"
 linktitle: "Convert Chart to PDF"
 type: docs
 url: /convert-chart-to-pdf/
-keywords: "convert an Excel chart to PDF, convert spreadsheet to PDF, Aspose Cloud Web  API, cloud conversion, Excel to PDF"
+keywords: "Aspose.Cells Cloud, convert Excel chart to PDF, chart to PDF API, cloud conversion, Excel to PDF, REST API"
-description: "Export charts from Excel files on local drive to PDF format using cloud-based REST API.
-Support XLSX, XLS formats."
+description: "Export charts from local Excel files to PDF format using the Aspose.Cells Cloud REST API.
+Supports XLSX and XLS files."
 weight: 100
 ---

-Export Charts from a local Excel Files to [PDF](https://docs.fileformat.com/pdf/) Format using Cloud API
+Export charts from a local Excel file to [PDF](https://docs.fileformat.com/pdf/) format using the Cloud API.

 ## **Convert Chart to PDF Web API**